ROCm/AMDMIGraphX/README.md

 installing binaries directly or building from source code.

 In the following, instructions of how to build and install MIGraphX are described with Ubuntu as the OS (Instructions of installation on other Linux OSes will come later).
-Note that all the following instructions are based on that ROCm has been installed successfully.
+Note that all the following instructions assume on that ROCm has been installed successfully.
 ROCm installation instructions are explained in the [ROCm installation guide](https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html).